Place the flour and yeast in a large mixing bowl mix and make a well in the middle. Set aside.

-- 1 pack rapid rise yeast (1 sachet is 2¼ tsp)
+4 cups all-purpose flour, 1 pack rapid rise yeast

-- When ready, preheat oven to 165°C and bake the Pandesal for 22 to 25 minutes OR when it is lightly brown on top.
+Preheat oven to 165°C. When ready, bake the Pandesal for 22 to 25 minutes or when it is lightly brown on top.

 Enjoy!
 You can store leftover pandesal into the freezer for up to a month